starvational/ROSCalc/README.md

 Note:  If you find any bugs in the port, shoot me an email or fix it and let me know.
 For all other non-port issues, contact Joseph Nyirenda - All credit goes out to him for sharing his work)

+## To Build
+Start up Adobe Flash Builder 4.6 (or Eclipse with Flex bindings) and import the 3 projects and build it.

+##  To Run in the emulator
+ROSCalc\ROSCalc\src\ROSCalc.mxml is the main application.
+Run that and set a target device of your choosing (e.g. Android, iOS etc...)

+## Binaries
+The "ROSCalc\Deployment" folder has an Android APK file to side load to your android device.

+There is also an Air desktop file that you use to install and run on your desktop (Runs on adobe air - http://get.adobe.com/air/)